rails/rails/guides/source/action_view_helpers.md

 ## JavaScript

-Provides functionality for working with JavaScript in your views.
+A set of methods for working with JavaScript in your views.

 ### escape_javascript